 Nose

-Dominant aromas of white fruit, marshmallow, and mirabelle plum paste, followed by notes of wood and candied apricot
+Dominant aromas of white fruit, marshmallow, and mirabelle plum paste, followed by wood and candied apricot

 Palate

-Silky, with a beautifully balanced acidity and alcohol content.
-Rounded and fresh, with a slight mineral bitterness
+Silky, with a very well-balanced blend of alcohol and acidity.
+Rounded and fresh, with a slight mineral bitterness.

 Serve